 The piston comprises valve seats and valve guides.

-The piston bears intake poppet valves and restoring springs.
+The piston bears transfer poppet valves and restoring springs.

 The exhaust valves of the cylinder head are controlled conventionally, for instance by cams secured to the crankshaft.

-A valve actuator is displaced by the intake camshaft and is restored by restoring springs.
+A valve actuator is displaced by the transfer camshaft and is restored by restoring springs.

-During the compression, the combustion and the expansion, the intake valves move together with the piston, seated on their valve seats on the piston crown.
+During the compression, the combustion and the expansion, the transfer valves move together with the piston, seated on their valve seats on the piston crown.

 The right moment the exhaust valves open and the pressure inside the cylinder drops.

-At a crankshaft angle the intake valves land on the valve actuator and start following its motion.
+At a crankshaft angle the transfer valves land on the valve actuator and start following its motion.

-Compressed air from the backside of the intake piston enters the cylinder, through the valve-seats / ports on the piston crown, and scavenges the exhaust gas.
+Compressed air from the backside of the piston enters, through the valve-seats / ports on the piston crown, into the cylinder and scavenges the exhaust gas.

 The right moment the exhaust valves close.

-Compressed air continuous to enter the cylinder until the intake valves land on their valve seats on the piston crown and start following the piston motion.
+Compressed air continuous to enter the cylinder until the transfer valves land on their valve seats on the piston crown and start following the piston motion.

 The compression begins.

-The combustion chamber pressure improves the sealing of the intake valves.
+The combustion chamber pressure improves the sealing of the transfer valves.

 Click on the plot to enlarge.